krakend/krakend-documentation/overview/configuration.md

 Check [this larger sample file](https://github.com/devopsfaith/krakend-ce/blob/master/krakend.json) (distributed with KrakenD) where you will see an example on how to modify the application headers, configure the circuit breaker or apply rate limits.

 # Flexible configuration
-There might be times when you want to split the content of a large configuration file, or use placeholders instead of hardcoding values in the configuration file because you have multiple environments, or any other reason.
+There might be times when you want to split the content of a large configuration file, use placeholders instead of hardcoding values, reuse variables or even whole blocks of code in the configuration file.

-Instead of working with the final configuration file, the package **[krakend-flexibleconfig](https://github.com/devopsfaith/krakend-flexibleconfig)** allows you to use a template that will generate the final configuration file.
+Instead of working with the final configuration file, the package **[krakend-flexibleconfig](https://github.com/devopsfaith/krakend-flexibleconfig)** allows you to use a template that will generate the final configuration file for you.

 This is an example of a flexible configuration template: